 Triathlon & Time Trial

 The aerodynamic position on aerobars rotates the pelvis forward, placing significant weight on the front of the saddle.
 For my triathlete clients, I often suggest noseless or split-nose designs to eliminate pressure from soft tissue entirely.
-The difference this makes during the run portion of a triathlon can be race-changing.
+The difference during the run portion of a triathlon can be race-changing.

 Mountain Biking